Elevenlabs AudioNative Player

 2. Similar audience groups

-The Facebook Pixel collects information about your site’s visitors and allows you to create customized audience groups with it.
-The pixel will track who visited what page and when so you can display personalized ads to those users based on their behavior.
+The Facebook Pixel collects information about your site’s visitors and allows you to create customized audience groups.
+The pixel tracks who visited what page and when so you can display personalized ads to those users based on their behavior.

 However, if you don’t have a significant amount of web traffic to draw from, it can be difficult to get the data you need to display relevant retargeting ads on Facebook.